poetahto/AGLMiniLevel2023/Assets/daniel_todo.md

 - spawn chances for diff asteroids
 - make sure we can tweak the spawn rate, chances and other difficulty settings over time ect.
-- clean up all of the spline paths that are generated (or pool them?)
-- in general, look into pooling
-- offload some spawning info into the asteroid
-  (speed, range, ect.)
-- make sure it works with dead player

 **NICE-TO-HAVE**
-- make sure it works with orbiting spawns
 - instead of the random spawn points, random spawn splines / continuous thing?

 ## asteroids